 Currency Pair Quotes

-Currencies are always quoted in a pair like EUR/USD or USD/JPY.
-Currency that is listed first is referred to as the base currency and the second listed currency is the quoted or counter-currency.
-The base currency is currency on which the trade is based upon.
-For instance, if you purchase USD/JPY you have purchased JPY while you traded USD.
-You would open this trade with the hopes that the USD would appreciate compared to JPY.
+Currencies are always quoted in pairs, like EUR/USD or USD/JPY.
+The first currency is called the base currency, and the second is the quote or counter-currency.
+The base currency is the one you are trading.
+For example, if you buy USD/JPY, you are buying USD while selling JPY.
+You would do this, hoping the USD will rise against the JPY.

 Purchasing and Trading Currency Pairs